 The Animation and Media Arts Concentration equips students with the knowledge required to develop careers in the creative industries, such as film and television production, digital animation and media – or arts-related administration.
 It also provides theoretical training in visual media and creativity, with an emphasis on digital animation and interactivity.

 Student Learning Experiences

 Film and Animation Festival Tours

-The Academy of Film organizes a series of Film and Animation Festival Tours to enhance students’ competitive edge and their international/ global exposure such as Sitges International Fantastic Film Festival (Barcelona, Spain), Busan International Film (Korea), Toronto Reel Asian International Film Festival (Toronto), Far East Film Festival (Udine, Italy), Bucheon International Fantastic Film Festival (Korea) etc.
+The Academy of Film organises a series of Film and Animation Festival Tours to enhance students' competitive edge and their international/ global exposure such as Sitges International Fantastic Film Festival (Barcelona, Spain), Busan International Film (Korea), Toronto Reel Asian International Film Festival (Toronto), Far East Film Festival (Udine, Italy), Bucheon International Fantastic Film Festival (Korea) etc.

 Students are encouraged to undertake a non-graded and zero-unit professional internship during their study.
-The company such as TVB, Cable TV, RTHK, animation & visual effect studio, corporate communication division, graphic design house, advertising agency, production house etc. will provide internship opportunities (subject to availability) to students.
+The company such as TVB, Cable TV, RTHK, animation & visual effect studio, corporate communication division, graphic design house, advertising agency, production house, etc. will provide internship opportunities (subject to availability) to students.

-Career prospects for graduates include creative content industries, such as network TV, film, broadcasting, cable TV, multimedia, animation, online and interactive application development, visual and creative communication, and other sectors involved in the use of electronic image-sound media, such as public relations and advertising, IT education, publishing, corporate communication, arts and media administration and management.
+Career prospects for graduates include creative content industries, such as network TV, film, broadcasting, cable TV, multimedia, animation, online and interactive application development, visual and creative communication, and other sectors involved in the use of electronic image-sound media, such as public relations and advertising, I.T. education, publishing, corporate communication, arts and media administration and management.